 Thank you for your on-going interest in the Summit County Recreational Pathway System.

 Open House and Online Survey

-Summit County hosted an open house at the County Commons on Wednesday, February 28 from 5-7 p.m. to obtain input about the use of e-bikes on the Recpath.
+Summit County hosted an open house at the County Commons on Wednesday, February 28, 2018, to obtain input about the use of e-bikes on the Recpath.

 Background: E-Bikes in Colorado and Summit County

 A new Colorado law took effect on Aug.
-9, 2017, authorizing the operation of Class I or Class II e-bikes on bike or pedestrian paths where bicycles are authorized to travel.
+9, 2017, authorizing the operation of Class 1 or Class 2 e-bikes on bike or pedestrian paths where bicycles are authorized to travel.
 However, the bill also stipulates that local authorities can regulate the use of e-bikes in their own jurisdictions.